Overview

 Contributing

 Alfred Linux is open source under the AGPL-3.0 license.
-Contributions are welcome and rewarded with GSM tokens.
+Contributions are welcome and rewarded with GSM tokens — live on Solana mainnet.

 How to Contribute